 If you aren’t 100% sure of all the foods chinchilla can and will eat, be sure to see my guide on the link a few words back.

-They are very alert animals and get used to these time blocks and structure quickly.
+They are very alert animals and get used to these time blocks and structures quickly.

 Abnormal timing or unwanted loud sounds or activity can startle your chinchilla easily if they aren’t used to it.

-Again, this doesn’t cause your chinchilla not to be friendly with you but it’s best practice for you to be caring and friendly back towards your chinchilla as well.
+Again, this doesn’t cause your chinchilla not to be friendly with you in the future.

 Do Chinchillas Make Great Pets?